 That said, due to the uncertainty around how fasting affects thyroid function and hypothyroidism, it’s best to get some medical advice before you try it.

-Once you’ve got the approval of your doctor, take our SIMPLE quiz, and we’ll get you up and running with everything you need: insights to feed your fasting skill set, a full set of trackers to keep you focused, and daily feedback to help you make fantastic food choices (and a lot more).
+Once you’ve got the approval of your doctor, take our Simple quiz, and we’ll get you up and running with everything you need: insights to feed your fasting skill set, a full set of trackers to keep you focused, and daily feedback to help you make fantastic food choices (and a lot more).

 Frequently asked questions about intermittent fasting and hypothyroidism